nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 ## Goal

-Following the success of the first six editions of the NLLP workshop (EMNLP 2021 - 2024, KDD 2020, NAACL 2019), the workshop aims to bring together researchers and practitioners working on NLP, LLMs and other AI fields with legal practitioners and researchers.
+Following the success of the first seven editions of the NLLP workshop (EMNLP 2021 - 2025, KDD 2020, NAACL 2019), the workshop aims to bring together researchers and practitioners working on NLP, LLMs and other AI fields with legal practitioners and researchers.

 We welcome submissions describing original work on legal data, as well as data with legal relevance.